 - Drills.
 Taking guidance from our emergency planning, we practice a variety of drills with our students and staff to prepare for many possible emergency situations, including severe weather, fire, or violence in or around Yorktown.
 We teach students to be calm during these drills, and we rehearse possible scenarios in such a way that students will react safely during a genuine emergency.

 - Communication.
-During an emergency parents want to know that their children are safe.
-Every effort will be made to notify parents in a timely manner if the safety of their students is compromised.
+During an emergency, parents want to know that their children are safe.
+Every effort will be made to notify parents promptly if the safety of their students is compromised.
 Should a school-wide situation develop, Yorktown, along with the APS Office of School and Community Relations, will disseminate information to our families and the community as rapidly as possible (Parents should be sure that they are registered to receive SchoolTalk messages.
 More information about SchoolTalk can be found at http://www.apsva.us/schooltalk.).
-Parents should be mindful that during an emergency, immediate communication with their children may not be possible via students’ personal cell phones.
+Parents should be mindful that immediate communication with their children may not be possible via students’ personal cell phones during an emergency.

 - Reunification.
 In the event that Yorktown students must be held in a secure location during an emergency, every effort will be made to reunify students with their parents as quickly as possible.
 For some emergencies, this reunification may not occur until after the close of the usual school day and may even occur off-site.
 During a reunification process of this type, unlike a normal dismissal, parents or guardians should expect school staff to escort their children directly to their parents, guardians, or emergency contacts.